moebiussurfing/ofxSurfingPresetsLite/README.md

 ## Overview

-A simple class to handle an `ofParameterGroup` presets with some helpers to randomize and kit organization.
+A simple class to handle an `ofParameterGroup` presets with some helpers to randomize and `Kit organization`.

 This class is based on and separated from [ofxSurfingHelpers](https://github.com/moebiussurfing/ofxSurfingHelpers).